VIC.GOV.AU | Policy and Advisory Library

 • increased motivation to continue study and/or undertake further training

-• opportunity to demonstrate mastery of specific skills and competencies related to the accredited course which they are undertaking
+• opportunity to demonstrate mastery of specific skills and competencies related to the accredited course that they are undertaking

 Benefits for schools